How to Unlock the Netgear MR7400 / Nighthawk M7 Pro 5G Router (2026 Guide)

 What You Need

-1. The MR7400 router and its 15-digit IMEI (label under the battery — or a guess if the IMEI is missing/corrupted)
+1. The MR7400 router and its 15-digit IMEI (label under the battery — or whatever the router currently shows if the IMEI is missing or corrupted)

 2. A non-original SIM ready to test after the unlock

-3. For remote services: a Windows PC with a USB-C cable + AnyDesk or TeamViewer (both free)
+3. For remote services: a Windows PC with a USB-C cable and either AnyDesk or TeamViewer

 How to Order — Unlock by Code